DmitriyGrachev/DmitriyGrachev/README.md

 I am a determined and aspiring Java developer with a strong passion for backend development.
 I enjoy diving into complex systems, learning best practices, and applying them in my code.
 I actively study modern technologies like **Spring Boot**, **microservices**, and **Docker**, and I use them in my personal projects to solve real-world problems.

-My goal is to find a **Junior Java Developer** position in a company where I can grow professionally, learn from experienced colleagues, and contribute to creating high-quality products.

 <br>

 ## 🛠 My Tech Stack